Bruce McCall

-Bruce McCall (May 10, 1935 – May 5, 2023) was a Canadian author and illustrator, best known for his frequent contributions to The New Yorker and The National Lampoon.
-He published several collections of work, two memoirs and children's book, which he wrote and illustrated.
+Bruce McCall (May 10, 1935 – May 5, 2023) was a Canadian author and illustrator, best known for his frequent contributions to The New Yorker and the National Lampoon magazines.
+He published several collections of work, as well as two memoirs and a children's book.

 Life and career

 McCall was born on May 10, 1935, in Simcoe, Ontario.
 He was fascinated by comic books and showed an early aptitude for drawing fantastical flying machines, blimps, bulbous-nosed muscle cars and futuristic dioramas.
 In his memoir, Thin Ice (1997), McCall recounted that he was never good at physical activity as a boy, but could count on his mother to encourage his creativity.

-Without any serious technical training, McCall began his illustration career drawing cars for Ford Motor Company in Toronto in the late 1950s before moving into advertising.
-At the ad agency Campbell-Ewald, McCall met and worked with David E. Davis Jr., who later rise to prominence as the Editor in Chief of Car and Driver and founder of the Automobile magazine.
-Later, in New York, he wrote ad copy for Ford and Mercedes-Benz.
-He temporarily relocated to Germany after he was put in charge of Mercedes-Benz advertising.
-After several decades in advertising, he sought opportunities elsewhere in the publishing industry.
+In the late 1950s, McCall began his illustration career in Toronto without any significant formal training, drawing cars for Ford Motor Company.
+His career later transitioned into advertising.
+In 1962, McCall started a job writing ad copy at the Campbell Ewald agency in Detroit, which was led by David E. Davis Jr., future editor in chief of Car and Driver and Automobile magazine founder.
+He later moved on to write ads for Ford and Mercedes-Benz at the agency Ogilvy, and temporarily relocated to Germany to lead advertising for Mercedes-Benz.
+He became the executive vice president and creative director of the McCall advertising agency (founded by an unrelated McCall) before he left in 1993 to pursue opportunities in publishing.

-During his time in New York City, McCall was hired by National Lampoon, where he made a name for himself as an artist with intelligent and whimsical humor.
-McCall also spent a brief period writing sketches for Saturday Night Live.
+In 1972, McCall joined the National Lampoon, where his artwork became known for its intelligent and whimsical humor.
+For a brief period in the late 1970s, he wrote sketches for Saturday Night Live.
 A large proportion of McCall's work has a retrofuturistic theme.
-McCall illustrated magazine covers, regularly appearing in The New Yorker, Car and Driver, and other magazines.
-He has been a contributor to the magazine since 1979.
-McCall was also a humourist, and has written essays on some of the social ironies of modern life.
-He wrote frequently for the "Shouts & Murmurs" section of The New Yorker.
+McCall's work regularly appeared in magazines such as Car and Driver and The New Yorker, where he started contributing in 1979.
+As a humorist, McCall frequently wrote essays for the New Yorker's "Shouts & Murmurs" section, and documented social ironies of modern life.
 He contributed more than 80 covers to the magazine over the course of his career.

-McCall lived on the Upper West Side of Manhattan in New York City near Central Park with his wife, Polly, and daughter, Amanda.
-He died of complications from Parkinson's disease on May 5, 2023, at Calvary Hospital in the Bronx.
+McCall lived on the Upper West Side of Manhattan in New York City near Central Park with his wife, Polly, and daughter.
+On May 5, 2023, he died of complications from Parkinson's disease at Calvary Hospital in the Bronx.
 He was 87.